Looking for small business tax deduction opportunities?

-Let’s face it – tax time can be a stressful time, especially for those subject to the 15.3 percent self employment tax.
-Self-employed individuals and small business owners sometimes take an extra gasp of air when it comes time to file.
+Let’s face it – tax time can be a stressful time, especially for those subject to additional small business tax concerns or those looking to take self-employed tax deductions.
+In fact, self-employed individuals and small business owners sometimes take an extra gasp of air when it comes time to file.

 - Solo 401(k): A Solo 401(k) has the same tax benefit as a traditional 401(k), which is this: Contributions are not taxed in the year contributed and the account balance grows on a tax-deferred basis.
 But, like a 401(k), you are taxed when you withdraw funds from the account.
 As an alternative, some 401(k) plan documents allow a designated Roth option, allowing you to save after-tax dollars.
 However, this has to be designated by the solo proprietor in the plan.
 Distributions from the Roth account won’t be taxed when you withdraw your funds later down the line when your tax bracket will likely be higher.